 After you tell your company about the audit, the next step is planning for it.
 This is where you will clearly define the goal and strategy of the audit.
-You'll go over your key concerns and specific information you'll want to evaluate.
+Come up with a compliance audit checklist to make sure you're not missing anything.
+Go over your key concerns and specific information you'll want to evaluate.
 By doing this, your business will be able to gather the necessary documents for the audit.

 Meeting To Kickstart The Audit

 After you've set your goals for the audit, call together all of the top management and auditors to discuss the execution of the process.
 This collaborative meeting is to ensure that management makes the audit go as smoothly as possible.
 Here is where management can address any problems or concerns they may have for the operation.